InsightsWhite Paper

 Arizona as the Anchor Geography

-~70% of U.S. mine copper produced in Arizona.
+~70% of U.S. mined copper produced in Arizona.
 World-class geology, rail, power, water, and proven operating history.

 07